agrgroup/MassiveReactionNetworks/README.md

 ![Cover Image](https://github.com/agrgroup/Thermochemical-CO2RR/assets/70911775/1aeebc54-3206-4308-a1b8-fef90d46ae1a)

+This project is organized into multiple folders, each containing relevant notebooks and data files for various machine learning models and frameworks.
+Below is an overview of the directory structure, including descriptions of each file and its purpose.

 ## Directory Structure:
 ### ML:
 This folder contains files related to the AE-RE and AFE-RFE models, along with their implementations.